Strongly correlated crystalline higher-order topological phases in two-dimensional systems: A coupled-wire study: Assemble of quantum wires of -symmetric class-BD HOTSC

 The backscattering term (\ref{backscatteringS}) can gap out the edge as long as the vectors $\{\Lambda_k\}$ satisfy the ``null-vector'' conditions \cite{Haldane1995S} for $\forall i,j$:

 For the present case, there are only two linear independent solutions to this problem:

-Nevertheless, there are eight bosonic fields $\phi^{1,2}$, we should introduce at least 4 independent backscattering terms to fully gap them out, hence we cannot fully gap out the two copies of 1D quantum wires for the cases of 2D $C_4$-symmtric class-BD\1 HOTSC.
+Nevertheless, there are eight bosonic fields $\phi^{1,2}$, we should introduce at least 4 independent backscattering terms in order to fully gap them out, hence we cannot fully gap out the two copies of 1D quantum wires for the cases of 2D $C_4$-symmtric class-BD\1 HOTSC.

 For the case with 4 copies of 1D quantum wires, we have introduced eight linear independent 4-component backscattering terms in the main text that can fully gap all four quantum wires.
-As the consequence, in the coupled-wire construction of 2D $C_4$-symmetric class-BD\1 HOTSCs, we should assemble the 1D quantum wires by four, hence the root phase is modulo-4, and the corresponding classification from the coupled-wire constructions is $\mathbb{Z}_4$.
+As the consequence, in the coupled-wire construction of 2D $C_4$-symmetric class-BD\1 HOTSCs, we should assemble the 1D quantum wires by four, and the corresponding classification from the coupled-wire constructions is $\mathbb{Z}_4$.